nategood/rote/README.md

 The syntax for adding tasks is very clean.
 Here is an example curl request to add a new task to remind us to pick up the laundry tomorrow

     curl -X POST -d "Pick up the #laundry!!" http://example.com/tomorrow

 We'll start by looking at the task itself.
 The message we `POST` is simple plain text.
 The `#` indicates the presence of a tag.
 This tag word is indexed and can be used in the future to categorize and locate notes quickly.
 Finally, all notes can be followed up with a series of `!`s.
 The `!` indicates priority or how important the item is.
 The more `!`, the more important.
 This can be used to prioritize notes/tasks

-Now lets fetch all the tasks for tomorow
+Now lets fetch all the tasks for tomorrow

     curl http://example.com/tomorrow

 Or we can see all future tasks

     curl http://example.com/future